Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Conclusion

 \section{Conclusion}

-This study provides a deep investigation into the challenges faced by Large Language Models (LLMs) in public opinion simulation, specifically the phenomenon of "Diversity Collapse," where synthetic populations exhibit significant inter-group homogenization and insufficient intra-group representativeness.
+This study investigates a key challenge faced by large language models in public opinion simulation, specifically the phenomenon of "Diversity Collapse," where synthetic populations exhibit significant inter-group homogenization and insufficient intra-group representativeness.
 By analyzing the internal representation dynamics, we reveal that this issue stems, in part, from a systematic contraction of representations in the upper layers of the Transformer, causing distinct social identities to converge toward a uniform state at the end of the reasoning chain.
 To address this, we propose the Parametric Social Identity Injection (PSII) framework.
 By directly embedding parametric vectors of demographic attributes and value orientations into the intermediate hidden states, PSII achieves stable guidance and fine-grained modulation of identity attributes at the representation level.
+This allows identity signals to persist throughout generation and enables structured, controllable diversity aligned with population attributes.
 Extensive experiments on the World Values Survey (WVS) demonstrate that PSII consistently enhances the distributional fidelity and diversity of simulation results across multiple mainstream open-source LLMs, significantly outperforming existing baseline methods.
-Our work not only elucidates the impact of model representations on simulation quality but also provides a heuristic technical pathway for constructing large-scale, high-fidelity, and diversity-aware digital twin social simulations.
+Our work not only elucidates the impact of model representations on simulation quality but also provides a practical technical pathway for constructing large-scale, high-fidelity, and diversity-aware digital twin social simulations.

-\begin{acks} This work is supported by the Research Project of Quan Cheng Laboratory, China (Grant No. QCL20250105). \end{acks}
+\begin{acks} This work is supported by the Research Project of Quancheng Laboratory, China (Grant No.~QCL20250105), the National Natural Science Foundation of China No.~62502260, and the Postdoctoral Fellowship Program of China Postdoctoral Science Foundation No.~GZC20240833. \end{acks}